Treating Cat Acne: A Helpful Guide

 What are sebaceous glands?
 They’re small glands in the skin that secrete sebum, an oil that lubricates the skin and hair.
 They are present in the skin of all mammals.
 In cats and in people, most of these glands are on the face.

-When your cat’s grooming patterns are off, it results in clogged hair follicles filled with sebum, leading to the appearance of blackheads.
+When your cat’s grooming patterns are disrupted, sebum clogs hair follicles, leading to the appearance of blackheads.

-Some veterinarians have traced cat acne to environmental factors.
+Cat acne may be triggered by environmental factors.
 Possible allergens and irritants include:

 In persistent cases of cat acne, be sure to check with your vet for underlying allergies.
 In addition, if you already know your cat has allergies, don’t be surprised if they develop acne, too.
 If a cat’s skin is already inflamed, the sebum glands are more likely to malfunction.